denzio231/denzio231.github.io/README.md

-Thanks to encukou for the bresenham line function: https://github.com/encukou/bresenham
+Thanks to encukou for the bresenham line function used in the antiderivative sketcher: https://github.com/encukou/bresenham

 Below is the licensing for said function